 - A Soap mold (soap/mini cake molds, wood or ice cube trays all work – I found Silicone molds are the easiest and used this adorbs honeycomb mold to make many smaller soaps)

 - Soap colorants like these non-toxic, natural Mica colorants

 - 3-4 Tbsp.
 Oatmeal

 Yields: Roughly 4 average-sized bars of soap or 10 smaller.

 Cut your base into 3″ x 3″ cubes (anything manageable really).
 Place the cubes into a microwave-safe container and alternate heating for 30 seconds and stirring for 30 seconds until all the cubes are melted.
 Stir in the honey, and any other colorants or oils.
-If you’d like to add grated peels, oatmeal or lavender, place those evenly into the bottom of the mold/molds before pouring.
+If you’d like to add grated peels, oatmeal, or lavender, place those evenly into the bottom of the mold/molds before pouring.

 YAY!
 Soft and gentle soap for little faces and bodies.
-I specifically made mine fragrance-free – but even without aromatics and color, there is a lovely barely-there honey scent and warm off-white hue.
+We specifically made ours fragrance-free – but even without aromatics and color, there is a lovely barely-there honey scent and warm off-white hue.

 This was a great way to get in some pouring practice and introduce some basic kitchen utensils for the younger of the two little biscuits who joined in the soap-making process.
 And we ALL loved popping the soaps out of the molds to see what we had come up with.